Royal York station

 Royal York is a subway station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located just north of Bloor Street West on the east side of Royal York Road.
-Wi-Fi service is available at this station.

 History

 The station was opened in 1968 in what was then the Borough of Etobicoke.

 The original plan for the Bloor-Danforth extension to Islington had different stations than what was eventually built.
 The stations were to be at "Montgomery" and "Prince Edward", instead of Islington and Royal York.
 This was probably because these two streets were the ends of the Kingsway shopping district.
 However, it was decided to include only one station in the Kingsway, at Royal York.

 Until 1973 the buses and the subway trains serving the station were in separate fare zones and so the turnstiles and collector booths were on the mezzanine level between the bus bays and the subway platforms.
 When the zones were abolished, they were moved to just inside the street entrance, bringing the buses inside the station's fare-paid area.